MicrosoftDocs/OfficeDocs-Enterprise-pr.fr-FR/Enterprise/microsoft-cloud-it-architecture-resources.md

 <a name="cloudarch"></a>
 ##Série de documents sur le cloud Microsoft pour les architectes d’entreprise

-Ces affiches relatives à l’architecture cloud fournissent des informations sur les services de cloud computing Microsoft (notamment Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online), mais aussi sur les solutions hybrides locales et cloud.
-Ces ressources permettent aux architectes et décisionnaires informatiques d’identifier la solution adaptée à leurs charges de travail et de prendre les décisions adéquates pour leurs composants d'infrastructure de base tels que l’identité et la sécurité.
+These cloud architecture posters give you information about Microsoft cloud services, including Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online, and hybrid on-premises and cloud solutions.
+IT decision makers and architects can use these resources to determine the ideal solutions for their workloads and to make decisions about core infrastructure components such as identity and security.

 <!--
 <a name="platformoptions"></a>